-491.030. (a) When the third person does not reside or have a place of business in the county where the action is pending, an order for his examination, authorized by Section 491.010, may be made by any judicial officer of a court of similar jurisdiction of the county where the third person resides or has a place of business or, if no court of similar jurisdiction is in the county, by a court of higher jurisdiction therein, upon filing with the clerk of the court a certified copy of the complaint in the pending action and an affidavit showing the existence of the facts required to be shown herein.
+491.030. (a) When the third person does not reside or have a place of business in the county where the action is pending, an order for his examination, authorized by Section 491.010, may be made by any court of similar jurisdiction of the county where the third person resides or has a place of business or, if no court of similar jurisdiction is in the county, by a court of higher jurisdiction therein, upon filing with the clerk of the court a certified copy of the complaint in the pending action and an affidavit showing that the third person resides or has a place of business in the county where that court is located and does not reside or have a place of business in the county where the action is pending.